Market

 the Auditors Responsibilities for the Audit of the standalone Ind AS Financial Statements section of our report.
 We are

-independent of the company in accordance with the code of Ethics issued by Institute of Chartered Accountants of
+independent of the company in accordance with the code of Ethics issued by Institute of Chartered Accountants of India

-the standalone Ind AS financial statement.
+Ind AS financial statement.

-I. Trade Receivables includes certain debtors in respect of which no provision has been made as per IND AS
+I. Trade Receivables includes, certain debtors in respect of which no provision has been made as per IND AS-

 109 on financial instruments by applying expected credit loss method on receivables for getting fair value of